Map & Directions

 K.M. (on the right) during college years.
 Scan of original daguerreotype.

-K.M. married Minerva Peete in 1857.
+K.M. married Minerva Peete on April 19, 1857.
 He was admitted to the bar and practiced law in Marshall until the outbreak of the Civil War.
 In 1861, K.M. helped organize and became the leader of Company D, Seventh Texas Infantry.
 After the war’s end, Major K.M.
 Van Zandt set out for Fort Worth, carrying out his childhood ambition of moving to “West Texas.”
 This journey changed not only his and his young family's future, but also altered the course for this desolate town of 250.

 K.M.
 Van Zandt with his 14 daughters and sons